 In the new second edition, you will also muster a new army every time you play.
 Starting with equal amounts of gold, players choose exactly what units they want in their army each game, and secretly place them on any of their side’s designated set-up hexes, allowing you to tailor your army based on your starting objectives and preferred style of play.
 When both armies have been fully chosen and placed, their positions are revealed, and the game begins.

 In the first edition of BattleLore, the primary path to victory involved being the first player to destroy a set amount of enemy units.
 BattleLore Second Edition, on the other hand, rewards players with victory points for every turn that they control banners in strategic locations on the battlefield.
 Each player is also able to score points through a specific goal on their scenario card, which can include defending significant areas, eliminating enemy units, or other options.

 Changes have also been made to combat in the new edition of the game.
 Units that have lost too many members have less chances to do damage in battle.
-In addition, an embattled unit is always allowed to counterattack regardless of is morale status, though having support can still allow units to shake off retreat flags.
+In addition, an embattled unit is always allowed to counterattack regardless of is morale status, though having support can still allow units to ignore retreat results.

 45 – 90 minutes